-Petit-Champlain & Old Quebec · Tourist Guide
+Petit-Champlain & Old Quebec · Tourist guide

-Where to eat in Petit-Champlain: The Carrera Café guide
+Where to eat in Petit-Champlain: the Carrera Café guide

 Petit-Champlain

-North America's oldest commercial district
+The oldest commercial district in North America

-Cobblestone streets, half-timbered houses, art galleries, artisan shops: Petit-Champlain is unique on the continent.
+Cobblestones, half-timbered houses, art galleries, artisan shops: Petit-Champlain is unique on the continent.

 For tourists